facebookresearch/ELI5/README.md

 cd ..
 ```

 The next step than consists in reading through the CommonCrawl WET files to gather the text of pages which are used as support documents.
-In order to gather the 100 documents for each QA pair using a SLURM cluster and 100 threads, run:
+In order to gather the documents for each QA pair (up to 100 per pair, sometimes less after deduplicating) using a SLURM cluster and 100 threads, run:
 ```
 cd slurm_scripts
 ./eli_download_docs_launcher.sh
 ```
-This should run in less than 24 hours.
+This should run in less than 48 hours.
 Be advised that the result is upwards of 100GB.

 When you have downloaded the selected pages from all of the CommonCrawl slices, simply merge the slices from all the threads with:
 ```